favware/graphql-pokemon/README.md

 npm install -D @favware/graphql-pokemon
 ```

----

-# API Documentation
+## API Documentation

-For the full documentation of the deployed version please see [the GraphQL Playground on the API].
+For the full documentation of the deployed version please see [the GraphQL
+Playground on the API][dashboard].

-# Usage
+## Usage

 _These examples are written as based on TypeScript.
-For JavaScript simply change out the imports to `require` syntax and remove any type information._
+For JavaScript simply change
+out the imports to `require` syntax and remove any type information._

-## Using `Fetch`
+### Using `Fetch`

+_note: for a working example see [dragonite]_

 ```ts
 import type { Query } from '@favware/graphql-pokemon';